akarnokd/RxJavaExtensions/README.md

 hooks.restore();
 ```

-By default, the violations, subclasses of `ProtocolNonConformanceException`, are reported to the `RxJavaHooks.onError`
+By default, the violations, subclasses of `ProtocolNonConformanceException`, are reported to the `RxJavaPlugins.onError`
 handler but can be overridden via `RxJavaProtocolValidator.setOnViolationHandler`.

 ```java